A faithful remnant,

 reserved through the ages,

-Third Century Christianity – Carthage, North Africa of the Roman Empire
+Carthage, North Africa of the Roman Empire – Third Century

 Elder Caelius hovered near the front door of his cottage, like a shepherd watching over his sheep, expecting his small congregation to arrive for Sunday evening worship.
 Upon hearing a faint tap at the front door, he quickly ushered Horatius and his family inside, taking a quick look outside for anyone who had seen them, then quickly he shut the door.
 Twilight would soon turn to darkness providing cover for the others on the way.
 Then Caelius paused.
 Remembering, he and his flock were kept safe under the shadow of the almighty.
 God’s peace calmed his anxious thoughts.

-Horatius and his wife took seats at the long table, warmly lit with oil lamps, while the children stayed with Caelius’ wife, Lydia at a smaller table near the fireplace.
-Embers still glowed in the hearth from baking bread, warming the chill away from the walk in the cool misty rain.
-Children cozied around the hearth, waiting for the others to arrive, ready to hear a story about Jesus while having their bread and milk.
+Horatius and his wife took seats at a long table, warmly lit with oil lamps, while the children stayed with Caelius’ wife, Lydia, at a smaller table near the fireplace.
+Cozy around the hearth where embers still glowed from baking bread, they waited for the others to arrive, warming the chill away from the walk in the cool misty rain.
+Then they would hear a story about Jesus while having their bread and milk.

 Since the Christian community of Carthage1 had faced persecution for several years, many had been quietly gathering for worship and prayer in the homes of the elders.
 So in 202 AD, when the Roman emperor, Septimius Severus, enacted a law restricting Christian activities, they had been prepared spiritually to remain steadfast.
 The emperor had feared Christian influence on society and considered such influence a danger to his military style of governance.
 With generals and legions of armies at his command everywhere in the Roman Empire, including the favored city of Carthage, Christians became easy prey for arrest, victims of false rumors promulgated by suspicion and envy.
 Many had been thrown into dungeons, tortured and then executed or even cast to wild beasts at public festivals.